xi/datahorror/content/office/computer/_index.md

 The Professor might have left the office open, but at least the computer is locked so no-one can mess with his files.

-Maybe the computer offers a way out of the office.
-But... you need a password... how and where can you find it?
+The computer might offers a way out of the office.
+But… you need a password….
+Maybe the clues are in this room.

 <form novalidate>
   <label>